 *About the author: Doug Bandow is a senior fellow at the Cato Institute.
-A former special assistant to President Ronald Reagan, he is author of The Politics of Plunder: Misgovernment in Washington.
+A former special assistant to President Ronald Reagan, he is the author of several books, including Foreign Follies: America’s New Global Empire.

 Source: This article was published by the Acton Institute